KI7MT/wspr-analytics/examples/README.md

 ### PyArrow Read Tests Results

-These results are using [Apache Arrow][] straight from the box.
-No Spark engines are deplyed yet.
+The results below are from [Apache Arrow][] straight from the box.
+No Spark engines are deplyed yet, no optimizations applied.
+[Apache Arrow][] uses threads by default.

 To say it's fast is an understatement.